goat-community/goat-docs/docs/map/layer_style/attribute_based_styling.md

 ### Custom Breaks (for <code>numbers</code>)

-The Custom Break classification is a data visualisation method used for **numerical data**.
-It allows users to define **custom breakpoints** or **thresholds** and therewith provides a tailored approach for context-specific visualisations.
+The Custom Break classification is a data visualization method used for **numerical data**.
+It allows users to define **custom breakpoints** or **thresholds** and therewith provides a tailored approach for context-specific visualizations.

 ### Custom Ordinal (for <code>strings</code>)

-The Custom Ordinal classification is a data sorting and visualisation method applied to **string data**, such as categories, labels or text-based variables.
-Unlike numerical data, where ordering is typically based on magnitude, string data often lacks a natural order.
+The Custom Ordinal classification is a data sorting and visualisation method applied to **string data**, such as categories, labels, or text-based variables.
+Unlike numerical data, where order is typically based on magnitude, string data often lacks a natural order.
 The Custom Order method therefore allows users to **define their own ordering rules for strings**, creating a customised sequence tailored to their specific needs.

 <div style={{ display: 'flex', flexDirection: 'column', alignItems: 'center'}}>